Back to Blog

 Why Migrate?

 Google announced the deprecation of Firebase Dynamic Links, leaving many developers searching for a replacement.
 Redirectly was built specifically to fill this gap, offering a similar “deferred deep linking” capability but with a focus on the Flutter ecosystem.
+See our full comparison: Firebase Dynamic Links Alternative.

 The migration process involves three main steps: